 30. Community Benefits

 At the award of contract, the successful contractor will be expected to work with CCHA to maximise the community benefits delivered through the contract.
+Community benefits outcomes will be agreed at the inception meeting and included in the contract prior signing.
+These will be monitored and measured as part of contract management meetings.

 30.1 Value Added Services